 Quantum feedback is a powerful technique for cooling and controlling quantum systems [1].
 The conventional strategy relies on quantum-limited measurements followed by classical processing and feedback actuation onto the system.
-However, quantum mechanics also allows for coherent feedback of quantum signals [2, 3], without destroying coherence in the process.
-Such coherent feedback may exploit the information stored in non-commuting observables, while circumventing the decoherence and back-action noise associated with a measurement [1, 2, 4].
-Coherent feedback has thus the potential to improve quantum control and provide new capabilities in a broad range of physical systems [5, 6].
-Coherent feedback strategies have been adopted to assist in a variety of different tasks [1], e.g. for noise cancellation [7, 8], purestate preparation [6], optical squeezing [9, 10], stabilization and enhancement of entanglement [11, 12], sympathetic cooling [13-15], swaps of arbitrary states [16], qubit state control [17], and generating large optical nonlinearities at the singlephoton level [18, 19].
+However, quantum mechanics also allows for coherent feedback of quantum signals [2,3], without destroying coherence in the process.
+This kind of feedback may exploit the information stored in noncommuting observables while circumventing the decoherence and backaction noise associated with a measurement [1,2,4].
+Coherent feedback thus has the potential to improve quantum control and provide new capabilities across a broad range of physical systems [5,6].
+Coherent feedback strategies have so far been adopted to assist in a variety of different tasks [1], e.g., for noise cancellation [7,8], purestate preparation [6], optical squeezing [9,10], stabilization and enhancement of entanglement [11,12], sympathetic cooling [13-15], swaps of arbitrary states [16], qubit state control [17], and generating large optical nonlinearities at the single-photon level [18,19].